lidingxu/Traces.jl/README.md

 * `tracesreturn`: a struct containing return of traces, i.e., canonocial graph, labels, partition, orbits, stats

 > **Note**:  the index of Julia and `Graph` start at 1, the index of C and `SparseGraph` start at 0.
 See the [user guide](https://pallini.di.uniroma1.it/Guide.html) of nauty and traces for details about their data structure and function call.
- **Warning**:  reuse of `SparseGraph` return may lead to memory leak, because the memory allocated by this data structure may be released.

 Interfaces
 * `traces`: a wrapper function call to C function traces via ccall